• Skip to primary navigation

 Recipe Card

-In this easy recipe, fresh spinach is sauteed in garlic-infused olive oil, then dressed with butter and lemon juice.
-It's a simple and delicious side dish.
+In this easy sauteed spinach recipe, fresh spinach is cooked in garlic-infused olive oil and then dressed with butter and lemon juice.

 Prep Time5 minutes mins